anilmalik13/AddressIQ/README.md

    - Frontend: http://localhost:3003
    - Backend API: http://localhost:5001

+   ## Database Connect (current behavior)

+   - UI under Database Connect shows two source types: Table and SQL Query.
+   - Connection string is required.
+In Table mode, Table name is required.
+UniqueId is optional.
+   - One or more column_name fields are required.
+Only letters, numbers, and underscore (_) are allowed.
+Spaces/specials are rejected.
+If a comma is typed, a yellow tip suggests using the + button to add multiple fields.
+   - Compare tab is disabled (Soon).
+Format runs a single job at a time.
+After “Processing Complete,” the Format button stays disabled until you click Reset.
+   - On completion, the “Processed Results” table shows a paginated preview (sticky header, page controls).
+A “Download Processed Results” button downloads the outbound CSV.
+Only outbound (processed) files are downloadable.

+   ### Backend endpoints used by the UI

+   - POST `/api/db/connect` — Start a DB fetch+process job (table or query)
+   - GET `/api/processing-status/<id>` — Poll job status
+   - GET `/api/processing-status/<id>/logs` — Retrieve recent logs
+   - GET `/api/preview/<filename>` — Paginated preview of processed results
+   - GET `/api/download/<filename>` — Download processed (outbound) CSV

 ## Backend CLI (CSV processor) – current capabilities

 In addition to the web app, the backend includes a CLI for addressing CSVs and free-text addresses: